AndrewBrodsky/election_predictions/README.md

 ### Background

-Academic research has used national economic and political indicators such as GNP per capita growth and Presidential popularity to predict House elections<sup>2</sup>
+Academic research has used national economic and political indicators such as GNP per capita growth and Presidential popularity to predict U.S. House elections.<sup>2</sup>

 Popular news sites such as  <a href = https://projects.fivethirtyeight.com/congress-generic-ballot-polls/> FiveThirtyEight </a>, <a href = https://www.politico.com/news/2018-house-elections>Politico</a> and <a href = https://www.realclearpolitics.com/epolls/writeup/battle_for_the_house_of_representatives-51.html>Real Clear Politics</a> offered election predictions during recent electoral cycles.
 However, these models are primarily based on polls results.
 The more sophisticated of these models use some additional data.
 For example, FiveThirtyEight's <a href = https://projects.fivethirtyeight.com/2016-election-forecast/senate/>2016 Senate model </a>uses a probabilistic, model that incorporates each candidate's ideology and state fundamentals including generic approval ratings and fundraising totals.